-Bio provided by Mia
+Bio provided by Allie

 Nikki: Do you remember the first time you started dancing?

-Nikki: Do you remember the first song you choreographed to? (or your earliest memory)
+Nikki: Do you remember the first song you choreographed to?
+(Or your earliest memory)

 Nikki: Your personal advice for dancers when it comes to free styling?

 Allie: The first thing to think about when freestyling is that it is free.
 So many people get caught up about how it looks or what to do next, but we have to realize that we are free to do whatever comes naturally.
 There is no right or wrong in freestyling.
 There are techniques that we can learn to shape how we move naturally that may help with getting comfortable with freestyling.
 We can’t be scared to freestyle because that is the truest form of dance.
 Dance comes from freestyling so I think everyone should be comfortable doing it.